-Amit Shah holds meeting to review security arrangements for Amarnath Yatra
+Amit Shah warns officials against complacency with regard to Amarnath yatra arrangements

-Srinagar, June 26: Union Home Minister Amit Shah and Jammu & Kashmir Governor Satya Pal Malik held a review meeting over several development projects in the state.
+Srinagar, June 26: Union Home Minister Amit Shah and Jammu & Kashmir Governor Satya Pal Malik held a review meeting over several development projects in the state and sought the state government's focus on accelerating development, building infrastructure, good governance, inclusive growth for all communities and employment generating schemes for the youth.

+Shah asked the state government to ensure that the poorest of the poor in Jammu and Kashmir get the benefits of good governance in all spheres, Joint Secretary in Home Ministry Gyanesh Kumar told reporters after the meeting.
+Shah said the State Public Service Delivery Act should be strictly enforced and more services brought under its ambit.

+"The newly established Anti-Corruption Bureau should be strengthened.
+Cases of rampant corruption by the high and mighty should be taken up on priority for fast track investigations," Shah said at the meeting.
+He said the state officers should be fully sensitive towards balanced development of all the three regions of the state and ensure inclusive approach towards all communities.

 The Amarnath Yatra begins on July 1 and goes on till August 15.
 The meeting was attended by all security agencies operating in the Valley.
 In the meeting, the state police made a presentation on the security measures for the yatra.